suite22/oregon-healthcare-website-retro/README.md

 https://patch.com/oregon/portland/oregon-settles-oracle-over-cover-oregon-fiasco
 - "After more than one year of fighting, Oregon and Oracle have settled six lawsuits that stemmed from the Cover Oregon health exchange website fiasco."
     - So yeah, the settlement wrapped up all the pending litigation.
+- "[the State has] spent more than $16 million to four law firms to fight the company."
+    - Which 4 firms?
+- ""Today's settlement agreement ends years of turmoil and taxpayer expense related to a troubled health exchange program I dissolved in March 2015," Governor Brown said on Thursday."
+    - Important date for the timeline.
+- "The settlement includes $25 million cash as well as a six-year Unlimited License Agreement (ULA) for products and services that can be leveraged by the Legislature to significantly modernize state government's IT systems, potentially saving the State hundreds of millions of dollars."
+    - The ULA just means use of any Oracle product?
+- "The agreement also calls for $60 million in free customer service support, a $10 million grant for science, technology, engineering and math (STEM) programs in Oregon schools."
+    - So some of this money didn't even go back to the government, just loosely back into the state.
+- "While the state had won several early rounds against Oracle - include successfully keeping the case from being moved to federal court from state court - there was no guarantee that the state would prevail."

 ### Cover Oregon shows need for change, insider says
 #### article8
+[Nick Budnick, Thursday, August 11, 2016]
 https://pamplinmedia.com/pt/9-news/318118-194349-cover-oregon-shows-need-for-change-insider-says
 - "“I think people should understand why it failed,” Walsh says matter of factly, given how many people worked so hard on the ambitious project, and how much was spent."
     - I agree.